>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org *)

 N O T E :

-Since 2010 Canadacourtwatch.org founders searched 8,000 decisions, indexed, annotated 3,700 cases in 450 categories!
+>> Since 2010 Canadacourtwatch.org founders searched 8,000 decisions, indexed, annotated 3,700+ cases in 600+ categories!
 There are of course 100s of thousands of cases across Canada, emphasis is on Ontario and Ontario's CFSA.
-Not surprisingly, your lawyer will charge case law research fees even if it is a case he/she already has on hand!
+Not surprisingly, your lawyer will charge case law research fees even if it's a case he/she already has on hand!
 All these cases are on Canlii.org, see the link on the Resources Page.
-Westlaw lists some cases exclusively, but is an expensive service.
+Carswell/Thompson/Westlaw lists some cases exclusively, but is an expensive service.
 Download all you want Free!
-Unlike other websites, there are no 'membership' fees or donations needed!
+Unlike other websites, there are no 'membership fees' or 'donations' needed!

-Effective use of any case law relies on the suitability in your matter, context of your matter, filings from all parties, etc. See the Legal Page.
+>> Effective use of any Case Law relies on the suitability in your matter, context of your matter, filings from all parties, etc. See the Legal Page.
 Affective and appropriate presentation of case law in court abides by court rules and procedures.

-Canadacourtwatch.org relies on volunteers for Case Law searches and does not expect or accept any payment.
+>> Canadacourtwatch.org relies on volunteers for Case Law searches and does not expect or accept any payment.
 All Case Law and materials are posted in the public interest for timely use by any parent targeted by the CAS who, within a proceeding timeline would never be able to do so on their own.

 * Downloaded Canlii.org decisions have original content, file names with subject and paragraph numbers added as a file name suffix.